omeka/Documentation/source/Reference/libraries/globals/link_to_collection_for_item.rst

 .. include:: /Reference/libraries/globals/summary/link_to_collection_for_item.rst

-.. php:function:: link_to_collection_for_item(string|null $text, array $props, string $action = show)
+.. php:function:: link_to_collection_for_item($text = null, $props = array(), $action = 'show')

-    Return a link to the collection to which the item belongs.
+    Get a link to the collection to which the item belongs.

-    The default text displayed for this link will be the name of the collection,but that can be changed by passing a string argument.
+    The default text displayed for this link will be the name of the collection,
+    but that can be changed by passing a string argument.

+    :type $text: string|null
-    :param string|null $text: Text for the link.
+    :param $text: Text for the link.
+    :type $props: array
-    :param array $props: HTML attributes for the <a> tag.
+    :param $props: HTML attributes for the <a> tag.
+    :type $action: string
-    :param string $action: 'show' by default.
+    :param $action: 'show' by default.
     :returns: string

 *****